 Plantar Warts Commonly Mistaken for Corns and Calluses

-Warts are a common soft tissue condition that can be very painful.
-Warts are caused by a virus called Human Papilloma Virus (HPV).
+Plantar Warts are a common soft tissue condition that can be very painful.
+These warts are caused by a virus called Human Papilloma Virus (HPV).
 Although, it is commonly benign, on rare occasion they can be cancerous.

 Warts are often mistaken for corns and calluses which are layers of dead skin that build up to protect an area which is being continuously irritated.
 Plantar warts tend to be hard and flat, with a rough surface and well-defined boundaries.
 Warts are generally raised when they appear on the top of the foot or on the toes.
 Plantar warts are often gray or brown (color can vary), with a center that appears as one or more pinpoints of black.